watson-developer-cloud/assistant-toolkit/integrations/extensions/starter-kits/zendesk-guide/README.md

 That endpoint is described in detail at https://developer.zendesk.com/api-reference/help_center/help-center-api/search/#search-articles.

 ## Basic vs Advanced
 The `basic` starter kit implements a single yet useful API call for retrieving articles.
 If you are new to custom extensions, we recommend you start there to get an idea on how to use custom extensions with skills.
-The `advanced` folder contains a kit with the more advanced functionality of API parameters for filtering your search results, which you can use as a creative springboard for more complex use cases.
+The `advanced` folder contains a kit with additional API parameters for filtering your search results, which you can use as a creative springboard for more complex use cases.
+The sample actions in the `advanced` folder include an example in which the query "recent rates" is configured to only search for documents whose creation date is recent.

 In addition, the `advanced` version can return _custom search results_ to the calling application.
-The `client` folder has an example `index.html` file that uses those custom search results to render the search results as cards rather than as plain text.
+The `client/javascript` folder has an example `index.html` file that uses those custom search results to render the search results as cards rather than as plain text.
 You can see examples of both formats in the "Using this Starter Kit" section later in this document.

 ## Pre-Requisite Steps